flippingbook/FlippingBookOnlineAPIDocs/gen/POST-api-v1-fbonline-triggers-id-.md

 #### Update a trigger
 `POST /api/v1/fbonline/triggers/{id}`

-With this method, your application can modify a trigger-either the events that cause it to fire, or its webhook address.
+With this method, your application can modify a trigger - either the events that cause it to fire, or its webhook address.
 ::: warning
-Do not try to update the triggers that are generated automatically.
-Only use this method to update the triggers you’ve created yourself.
+Do not try to update triggers that are generated automatically.
+Only use this method to update the triggers you�ve created yourself.
 :::
 ##### Parameters in path and query
 |Name|Description|